Long-Tail Keywords

 What is a long-tail keyword?

-Are long-tail keywords important for SEO?
+How critical are long-tail keywords for SEO?

 Related: Google Trends